Occupancy-Vacancy

 Description of Indicator

-This indicator measures occupied and vacant housing units in Lackawanna, Luzerne, and Wayne Counties alongside the Commonwealth as a whole.
+This indicator measures occupied and vacant housing units in Lackawanna, Luzerne, and Wayne Counties alongside the Commonwealth.

 Why is it Important?

 Understanding housing availability enhances understanding surrounding housing demand and population change.
-To foster health quality of life, a region must have sufficient housing stock to accommodate its residents – particularly if the population is growing.
+To foster a healthy quality of life, a region must have sufficient housing stock to accommodate its residents – particularly if the population is growing.
 Conversely, consistent vacancy rates may point to potential for blight.

 How is the region performing?